What has changed?

 Rates harmonisation means a redistribution of the total rates income so that all ratepayers have their rates calculated in the same way.
 Whilst your rates may change, the total rate revenue received by Council will not increase.

-All amalgamated councils are required, by law, to have one rating structure by 1 July 2021.
+All amalgamated councils were required, by law, to have one rating structure by 1 July 2021.
+Council has utilised provisions under the Local Government Bill 2021 to achieve gradual rate harmonisation over a 4-year period, commencing 1 July 2021.

 During the merger process in 2016, the NSW State Government imposed a rates freeze which meant councils could not change the way rates were calculated.
 This means we have been applying three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.

-The rates freeze will end on 30 June 2021 and Council will be required to apply a single, fair and equitable rates structure across the entire LGA.
+The rates freeze ended on 30 June 2021 and Council will gradually harmonise the rate paths of the former Councils over a 4-year period to achieve a single, fair and equitable across the entire LGA.

 What are the changes?